openedx/edx-documentation/en_us/course_authors/source/building_course/credit_courses/proctored_exams.rst

 include not providing a photo ID, using a second computer during the proctored exam, appearing to read the exam to another person in the room, displaying nudity or explicit materials or browsing adult-based content.
-If there is even one instance of such activity, learners receive a **Rejected** result for their proctoring session.
+If there is even one instance of such activity, learners receive an **Unsatisfactory** result for their proctoring session.

 .. _Viewing Proctored Exam Results: